 Following the soft launch, necessary adjustments are made, and your website is finalized for public launch.

 Keeping your website up-to-date is important for the long-term, so we define potential maintenance and future updates.
 This is especially important when using a CMS, such as Wordpress, that requires regular updates to prevent bugs and decrease security risks.
 We can provide scheduled, periodic maintenance to address security issues and bug prevention.

 A Collaborative Process

 Our process of collaborative problem solving, planning and development prioritizes critical business requirements over costly and low-value “nice-to-have” features at the beginning, and iteratively throughout your project.
 We can often include desired functionality with a more effective tool or process than what is initially requested or defined.

 Our years of collective expertise as web professionals and continued fascination with learning about the web help your business maximize success on the web.
 We constantly assess your website project for critical technology adjustments that can be made along the way.
 Our step-by-step approach allows for the greatest amount of flexibility for your business website, ensuring you get what you want.

 Why You Need a Strong Project Manager

 A great Project Manager (PM) makes the project run smoothly by providing clear communication among all the collaborators throughout the development process.
 PM's make sure all parties are well-informed and on course throughout the project.
-On average, PMs spend only 10 to 15 percent of the time that web developers spend in bringing your vision to life - an important cost savings for you (link to a blog post).
+On average, PMs spend only 10 to 15 percent of the time that web developers spend in bringing your vision to life - an important cost savings for you.
 Polycot Associates' aim is to always deliver web projects within or below our estimated budget.